coreinfrastructure/best-practices-badge/doc/security.md

 also make the code easier to review
 (by both humans and other programs).

-The software has a strong test suite; this helps find problems, and makes it easier to update components or fix problems.
+The software has a strong test suite, with over 90% statement coverage; this makes it easier to update components (e.g., if a third-party component has a publicly-disclosed vulnerability).
+The test suite also makes it easier to make other fixes (e.g., to harden something) and have fairly high confidence that the change did not break functionality.

 We work to enable third-party review.
-We release the software as open source software (OSS), using a well-known OSS license (MIT).
+We release the custom software as open source software (OSS), using a well-known OSS license (MIT).

-These steps cannot *guarantee* that there are no vulnerabilities, but we think they reduce the risks.
+These steps cannot *guarantee* that there are no vulnerabilities, but we think they greatly reduce the risks.

 ## Supply chain (reuse)